 If you'd like to say something about a track that you're currently listening to, click in the box below it labelled "Write a Comment" and type in what you want to say.

 The unique thing about SoundCloud is that comments about a track are tied to a specific part of that track.
 For example, you can comment on what some particular lyrics in a song make you feel, or on a point made in a news program or advice seminar that you find interesting.

-Your profile picture will appear at the point in the track where your comment will be made (see our SoundCloud Profile tutorial to learn how to change it); click and hold the mouse button on it, and then move your mouse around to change where your comment will be placed.
+Your profile picture will appear at the point in the track where your comment will be made; click and hold the mouse button on it, and then move your mouse around to change where your comment will be placed.
 Press the "Enter" key when you're ready to post your comment.

 There are a few other things that you can do when listening to music on SoundCloud.